matomo-org/developer-documentation/docs/profiling-code.md

 ### Understanding query execution

-To get more insights into a query like how many rows it will likely look at, whether it uses an index or not etc simply prepend `explain extended` or `explain format=json` to the SQL select query.
+To get more insights into a query like how many rows it will likely look at, whether it uses an index or not etc simply prepend `explain extended` or `explain format=json` or `explain format=tree` to the SQL select query.
+[Learn more about this here.](https://elephantdolphin.blogspot.com/2021/08/explaining-different-explains-in-mysql.html)

 ## JavaScript